TheEnbyWitch/CoDMayaTools/README.md

 To export animations to Call of Duty:

-1) Set the file path in the export window for where you want the model to be saved to.
+1) Set the file path in the export window for where you want the animation to be saved to.

 2) Select Joints to export.
-(At least on mesh or joint must be selected.
+(At least one joint must be selected)

 3) Click "Export Selected".

 To add notetracks you simply click "Add Note" and enter the name of the notetrack, CoD Maya Tools will automaticly set the frame of the notetrack to the selected frame in the timeline, however you can edit at any time in the export window.

-If you have import a SEAnim or like with notetracks, then you can click "Grab Notes" and it will automatically grab the notes.
+If you have imported a SEAnim or alike with notetracks, then you can click "Grab Notes" and it will automatically grab the notes.

 To export an animation reveresed, simply select the option to export the anim reveresed.

 If you have ExportX/Export2Bin's directory set and enabled, then it will be converted to XANIM_BIN automatically for use in Black Ops 3.

 ## Exporting XCAMS

 To export XCAMS to Call of Duty:

-1) Set the file path in the export window for where you want the model to be saved to.
+1) Set the file path in the export window for where you want the XCAM to be saved to.

 2) Select cameras to export.
-(At least on mesh or joint must be selected.

 3) Click "Export Selected".